 - Short term rehabilitation available including physical, occupational or speech therapy

 Sr. Director of Sales and Marketing, MaryAnn McLaughlin, has been working at Artman for 7 years, and when asked what sets Artman apart from other senior living communities, she says the compassionate care that staff provides for residents is outstanding.

 Memory Care at Artman: Making every moment meaningful

 Providing highly personalized services for individuals with Alzheimer’s and dementia-related conditions, memory care at Artman empowers residents to maintain their independence and create meaningful experiences.
 With Inspiring Today, Artman’s unique approach to memory care, residents live each day in the moment and participate in activities customized to their interests that promote fitness, spirituality, cognitive acuity, creative expression, social interaction and more.

-Our staff helps residents find meaningful moments within each day.
+Our team members help residents find meaningful moments within each day.
 At Artman, we truly care about the people we serve and we always provide them with the compassionate care that they deserve.

 Artman’s small household models in both skilled nursing and memory care provide a home-like setting for residents and their families.
 At Artman, people feel the comfort, peace, and security of home.

 There is always something new happening in the community!